godvmxi/godvmxi.github.io/pandoc_resume/markdown/it.md

 ## Technology Stack

 Networking
-: Aboving CCNA,should be CCNP (worked in Cisco for 3 years, not took part in the exam for team budget )
+: Aboving CCNA, should be CCNP (I had worked in Cisco for 3 years, we did not take  part in the certification exam for team budget)

 System
 : Linux, Windows, Mac